h3adex/guardgress/README.md

 ![Tests](https://github.com/h3adex/guardgress/actions/workflows/test-go-code.yaml/badge.svg)
 ![Docker](https://github.com/h3adex/guardgress/actions/workflows/publish-to-docker.yaml/badge.svg)

-**Note**: This project is currently in the development phase and is not recommended for production use.
-It is a Proof of Concept.

 Guardgress showcases a Web Application Firewall (WAF) integration within a Kubernetes Ingress Controller.
 Notably, this project currently lacks full support for all functionalities provided by the Ingress API Object.